 8 December 1945: At the Bell Aircraft Corporation Wheatfield Plant, Niagara Falls, New York, the first Model 47 helicopter, NX41962, was rolled out.
 Designed by Arthur M. Young, the Model 47 was based on Young’s earlier Model 30.
-The helicopter made its first flight on the same day.
+The new helicopter made its first flight on the same day.

 The Civil Aviation Administration (C.A.A.), predecessor of the Federal Aviation Administration, had never certified a helicopter, so Bell worked with government officials to develop civil certification standards.
 The Bell 47 received the C.A.A.
-Type Certificate H-1 on 8 March 1946 and the first helicopter’s registration was assigned changed to NC1H.
+Type Certificate H-1 on 8 March 1946 and the first helicopter’s registration was changed to NC1H.

 The Bell 47 series was constructed of a welded tubular steel airframe with a sheet metal cockpit and a characteristic plexiglas bubble.
 In the original configuration, it had a four-point wheeled landing gear, but this was soon replaced with a tubular skid arrangement.
 It was a two-place aircraft with dual flight controls.